The Asset Tracing and Recovery Review: Germany

 iv Enforcement of judgments granted abroad in relation to fraud claims

-Enforcement of foreign civil judgments in Germany is governed by European law (in particular the Brussels Regulation 2012), international treaties, or – if neither of the latter applies – by German statutory law.32
+Enforcement of foreign civil judgments in Germany is governed by European law (in particular the Brussels Regulation 2012), international treaties, or – if neither of the latter applies – by German statutory law.34

 v Fraud as a defence to enforcement of judgments granted abroad

-As envisaged in the governmental coalition agreement in 2013, a proper corporate criminal law is looming.
+As envisaged in the governmental coalition agreements since 2013, the government has been aiming to introduce a proper corporate criminal law.
 Whereas some legislative proposals have fizzled out, 'Dieselgate' (the Volkswagen emissions scandal that began in September 2015) revived the subject again.

-Already successful developments have also been initiated at the EU level.
-Germany has recently implemented the Fifth EU Directive on Money Laundering (see Section IV.i).
-Once more, this extends the applicable reporting duties and provides further amendments regarding virtual currencies and beneficial ownership registers.
+Successful developments have been initiated at the EU level.
+Germany has recently implemented the EU Directive on law enforcement access to financial information (see Section IV.i).
+Once more, this extends the applicable reporting duties and provides further amendments regarding beneficial ownership registers.

 1 Florian Wettner is a partner at METIS Rechtsanwälte PartG mbB.